33 modern jewelry logo ideas for 2023/24 (+ fonts)

-Step 1: Type company name
+Step 1: Type jewelry company name

 Type in your company name, and you’ll immediately see logo options showing up below the company input field.
 From the variety of logos, you’ll find some with symbols and some that are simple wordmarks.
 Select one logo as the baseline for your custom design by clicking on it.

-Step 2: Select design
+Step 2: Select a style, symbol, and font for your design

 Step 3: Modify logo